Distance (2001 film): Production

 Kore-eda was originally interested in the disciples of Aum Shinrikyo, which had committed the Tokyo subway sarin attack.
-He did not intend for the film to be a direct critique of these type of sects but rather that it would bring attention to everybody's civic responsibility to stopping such attacks and "how each individual is directly related to or is responsible for a criminal act".
+He did not intend for the film to be a direct critique of these types of sects but rather that it would bring attention to everybody's civic responsibility to stopping such attacks and "how each individual is directly related to or is responsible for a criminal act".

 There was a lot of improvisation when it came to shooting the film.
 Each of the main actors had information withheld about the other characters' backstory and were instead given the scenarios in which the characters would interact.
 The relationships between the characters were thus loosely built upon the actors' real world interactions.

 Much of the film's rural shooting took place around Kiyosato, Yamanashi Prefecture and the forests of neighbouring Nagano Prefecture.